datastorm-fiap/DataStormChallenge/README.md

 ## Data Sources
 The data lake integrates the following sources:
-- **Real-Time Weather Data**: API for hourly weather updates and 7-day forecasts, including precipitation, temperature, and humidity.
+- **Near Real-Time Weather Data**: API for hourly weather updates and 7-day forecasts, including precipitation, temperature, and humidity.
 - **Historical Data**: Daily weather records, power outage occurrences, and emergency incidents from 2022 to 2024.
 - **Demographic Data**: Population density, number of hospitals, number of favelas, and Human Development Index (HDI) for ranking subprefectures based on criticality.